-The rehearsal period for the project will take place from June 12th-July 18, 2016 in Chicago at the Old Town School of Folk Music and Ballet Chicago.
-Performances will be held on Saturday July 18th at the David and Reva Logan Center for the Arts.
+The rehearsal period for the project will take place from June 10-July 20, 2019 in Chicago.
+Performances will be held on Friday July 19 and Saturday July 20, 2019 at the David and Reva Logan Center for the Arts.

 We will be selecting two (2) choreographers to present new work alongside showcase Artistic/Producing Director, Joshua Ishmon.

 You can submit up to three (3) works for the selection team to review.

 Your submitted pieces should be between 7-10 minutes.
 Pieces over 10 minutes will not be considered.

 If your piece is selected we will supply you with a roster of dancers.
 However, we do ask that the work you submit be for 1-6 dancers.

 Each choreographer will get a minimum of one (1) week to set their piece.
 Detailed scheduling will be discussed with the selected choreographers at the end of the application process but, any choreographer submitting work must be available to set their piece on the ensemble in Chicago during the weeks of June 10, 2019 or June 17, 2019.